yuhanghe01/arrow_road_marking_detection/README.md

 There are many paramter to tune, so you might tune all parameter first to get fine result.

-Please cide our paper if you use it for your own research purpose.
+Please cite our paper if you use it for your own research purpose.